-Historic Sites of Manitoba: Union School No. 300 (RM of Langford)
+Historic Sites of Manitoba: Union School No. 300 (Municipality of North Cypress-Langford)

 The first school in this area opened about 1880 in a log house owned by early settler Peter Graham.
 Union School was opened in 1883, in a building on the northeast corner of 30-14-14 west of the Principal Meridian, in the Rural Municipality of Langford.
 A new building replaced it in 1950, erected at a cost of $10,000 on two acres of land west of the original site.
 It featured a stage, a full basement, kitchen, toilets, and a recreation room.
 Student enrollment gradually dropped until, in 1967, there were only eight left.
 A meeting of ratepayers approved unanimously the closure of the school.
 Remaining students were bused to Neepawa School No. 126.
 The building was sold to the local Alcoholics Anonymous chapter.